-The ghosting effect can be caused by, for example: moving people, cars, clouds, tree leafs, waves on water, etc. It can be even caused by nearby static objects due to parallax, when the camera moves significantly between exposures.
-Depending on the size of the ghosts and on how the input images are blended into a HDR (with weighted selectivity), the ghosting effect may be more or less visible.
+The image ghosting effect can be caused by, for example: moving people, cars, clouds, tree leafs, waves on water, etc. It can be even caused by nearby static objects due to parallax, when the camera moves a bit between exposures.
+Depending on the size of the ghosts and on how the input images are blended into a HDR picture (with weighted selectivity), the image ghosting effect may be more or less visible.
 The ghosts spoil larger area of the photograph than the size of moving objects alone - actually all the places where the moving objects appear.
 Fixing this in post processing means that more surface of the photograph needs to be patched (copied from the other parts).
 Fortunately, the ghost removal algorithm comes to the rescue.
 In easyHDR there is a semi-automatic tool that, when enabled, automatically detects the ghosted areas, groups them and selects the best input photos to patch them.
 The user is able to manually correct the masks in order to achieve better or different results.

 In easyHDR, the ghost removal mask is drawn in several colors.
 Each color represents one input image that is used to patch the painted area.
 That means that you can either leave the moving object in the final image, or remove it completely, by doing an appropriate selection of the source image for patching.
 It's worth mentioning here that not all ghosts can be removed in both ways.
 Removing a ghost completely is possible only when the underlaying backgrond is visible in at least one of the input images.
 In case of HDR sequences it's even a bigger challenge.
 That's because the background also needs to be well exposed.
 It's hard to use an underexposed part of an image for patching because the noise level will be very high and the colors would be very hard to calibrate and match.
 Similarly it's hard to use an overexposed part - no way to get any detail from pixels clipped to white, or even worse there is no way to know what shall be the brightness level after calibration.
 Depending on actual case you may need to toggle the "Repair over and under exposed" option in the bottom left of the tool's window.